eltay89/eltay89.github.io/_posts/2025-08-24-fine-tune-gemma3-saudi-unsloth.md

 print("\nYou can now find this file in the Colab file browser on the left to download it.")
 ```

 That's the whole process.
-We now have a standalone `saudi-gemma-270m.gguf` file, a small but specialized model trained on our custom data.
-This is just a first step, but it shows how accessible it's become to create custom AI tools for specific cultural contexts.
+By adding a simple cleaning step and updating our training code, we've made our pipeline much more robust.
+We now have a standalone `saudi-gemma-270m.gguf` file, ready to be used.